m3db/m3/docs/how_to/use_as_tsdb.md

-# Using M3DB as a time series database
+# Using M3DB as a generic time series database

 ## Overview